TransitOperatingSystem/OpenStreetMapIO.jl/src/protobuf/proto/README.md

-# OSM PBF ProtoBuffer fils
+# OpenStreetMap pbf ProtoBuffer fils

 For updating the julia code generated from the proto files,